-Similar to TCP, a user application of UDP is identified by a port number.
-A port number is an integer value.
-The application may use any free port number to send or receive user data.
+Similar to TCP, a user application is identified by a port number.
+A port number is a two bytes integer value.
+The application may use any unused port number to send and receive user data.

-Other than time-critical, the UDP adds lower number of protocol byte as TCP does.
-So where we have very low space for communication UDP is a better option for example TFTP.
+Other than time-critical, the UDP adds a lesser number of header bytes than TCP does.
+So where we have very low space for communication, UDP is a better option, for example, TFTP.